txstate-etc/canto-lucid/README.md

 * `BASIC_AUTH_USER` If you want to secure this service against DDOS attacks, it's best to have Lucidpress access it with authentication.
 If you leave this blank, requests will not require authentication.
 * `BASIC_AUTH_SECRET` Give this and the user to Lucidpress support and they will configure your integration to use authentication.

+As a best practice, the node instance runs as non-root and so it runs on port 3000.
+You can have docker map that back to 80 or 443 as needed (see below for info about SSL support).

+## SSL
+SSL support is enabled automatically if you mount a key and cert into the docker container at `/securekeys/private.key` and `/securekeys/cert.pem`, respectively.
+If you provide certs, port 3000 will expect https connections only.

+See the docker docs for more information about mounting volumes.

 ## To run a developer instance
 Create a `docker-compose.override.yml` file and add the CANTO_ prefixed environment variables to it.
 Then run `docker compose up --build`.
 This will start the server.
 Visit http://localhost in your browser to see the output.
 It may take several minutes as Canto is a little slow to serve up its entire database.